-Financial Interests Non-Financial Non-Financial Indirect Interests Professional Interests Personal Interests Where an individual may get direct financial benefit from the consequences of a decision they are involved in making Where an individual may obtain a non- Where an individual may benefit personally in ways which are not directly linked to their professional career and do not give rise to a direct financial benefit, because of Where an individual has a close association with another individual who has a financial interest, a nonfinancial professional interest or a nonfinancial personal reputation or decisions they are interest who would promoting their involved in making in stand to benefit from professional career their professional a decision they are career involved in making
+Financial Interests Non-Financial Non-Financial Indirect Interests Professional Interests Personal Interests Where an individual Where an individual Where an individual Where an individual may get direct may obtain a non- may benefit has a close financial benefit from financial professional personally in ways association with the consequences of benefit from the which are not directly another individual a decision they are consequences of a linked to their who has a financial involved in making decision they are professional career interest, a non- involved in making, and do not give rise financial professional such as increasing to a direct financial interest or a non- their professional benefit, because of financial personal reputation or decisions they are interest who would promoting their involved in making in stand to benefit from professional career their professional a decision they are career involved in making

-- A benefit may arise from the making of gain or avoiding a loss. - These associations may arise through relationships with close family members and relatives, close friends and associates, and business partners.
+- \ A benefit may arise from the making of gain or avoiding a loss. - \\ These associations may arise through relationships with close family members and relatives, close friends and associates, and business partners.
 A commonsense approach should be applied to these terms.
 It would be unrealistic to expect staff to know of all the interests that people in these classes might hold.
 However, if staff do know of material interests (or could be reasonably expected to know about these) then these should be declared. - 5.1.4.
 If an interest is declared but there is no risk of a conflict arising then no action is warranted.
 However, if a material interest is declared then the general management actions that could be applied include: - restricting staff involvement in associated discussions and excluding them from decision making - removing staff from the whole decision-making process - removing staff responsibility for an entire area of work - removing staff from their role altogether if they are unable to operate effectively in it because the conflict is so significant